 Going the extra mile for something bespoke

-While we have an outstanding range that can be overprinted in a number of stylish ways, bigger customers (like retail chains) often want to go the route of having something specially designed.
-And, because a tote is the easiest and most effective way of marketing your business, we provide that opportunity in our service offerings.
+While we have an outstanding range that can be overprinted in less than 10 days, bigger customers (like retail chains) often want to go the route of having something specially designed.
+And, because a tote is the easiest and most effective way of marketing your business, we couldn't agree more.

 Here are some pointers from Joanne Pettit, our fabric bag manager, on why it’s a viable consideration:

-“When you’re serious about your brand image, it’s important to have something that exactly matches its persona, and a totally bespoke design allows you to create an impression that 100% supports that”, she explains.
+“When you’re serious about your brand identity, it’s important to invest in a product that matches its your image, and a totally bespoke design allows you to create an impression that 100% supports that”, she explains.

-“Because they’re sustainable, reusable and will shout about your business at shows, events and in your store, they’re absolutely worth the investment.
+“Because they’re sustainable, reusable and will shout about your business at shows, events and in your store, they’re definitely worth considering.
 However, for this type of order you’ll need four weeks to get the design and sample done and then you should allow 16 weeks for production and shipping”.

 Our final advice